AaronLasseigne/polyfill/CONTRIBUTING.md

 The goal is to produce code that is identical to the real method.
 To ensure that nothing breaks and the new code is good we need tests!
 One of the best places to find examples is the [Ruby Spec Suite].
-If the have tests for the new functionality then make sure those same cases are covered.
+If they have tests for the new functionality then make sure those same cases are covered.